Neuropathology-Giessen/MOTH/docs/source/api.rst

 Mothi API
 =========

-At the moment `mothi` contains :class:`QuPathTilingProject` and utils
+| At the moment `mothi` contains the :class:`QuPathTilingProject` class to extract, import and merge tiles from a QuPath project.
+| Additionally, `mothi` contains the :class:`MaskParameter` class to specify the parameters for mask interactions.

 MaskParameter
 -------------